faradayio/joinery/README.md

 # `joinery`: Transpile (some) of BigQuery's "Standard SQL" dialect to other databases

 **Current status:** Preparing for a quiet public release, but not yet there.
-This is currently a proof of concept that runs the tests in [`tests/sql/`](./tests/sql/).
+This is currently a proof of concept that runs the tests in [`tests/sql/`](./tests/sql/), but which isn't _quite_ ready for anything else.
 See [ARCHITECTURE.md](./ARCHITECTURE.md) for an overview of the codebase.
 This code is less than 2 months old, and it was built quickly, so we still have some refactoring to do.

 ## What is this?